-There are few Reserved IPv4 address spaces which cannot be used on the internet.
-These addresses serve special purpose and cannot be routed outside Local Area Network.
+There are a few reserved IPv4 address spaces which cannot be used on the internet.
+These addresses serve special purpose and cannot be routed outside the Local Area Network.

 Private IP Addresses

 Every class of IP, (A, B & C) has some addresses reserved as Private IP addresses.
 These IPs can be used within a network, campus, company and are private to it.
-These addresses cannot be routed on Internet so packets containing these private addresses are dropped by the Routers.
+These addresses cannot be routed on the Internet, so packets containing these private addresses are dropped by the Routers.

-In order to communicate with outside world, Internet, these IP addresses must have to be translated to some public IP addresses using NAT process or Web Proxy server can be used.
+In order to communicate with the outside world, these IP addresses must have to be translated to some public IP addresses using NAT process, or Web Proxy server can be used.

 IP class, while using private address range, can be chosen as per the size and requirement of the organization.
-Larger organization may choose class A private IP address range where smaller may opt for class C. These IP addresses can be further sub-netted be assigned to departments within an organization.
+Larger organizations may choose class A private IP address range where smaller organizations may opt for class C. These IP addresses can be further sub-netted and assigned to departments within an organization.

 Loopback IP Addresses

-The IP address range 127.0.0.0 – 127.255.255.255 is reserved for loopback i.e. a Host’s self-address.
-Also known as localhost address.
+The IP address range 127.0.0.0 – 127.255.255.255 is reserved for loopback, i.e. a Host’s self-address, also known as localhost address.
 This loopback IP address is managed entirely by and within the operating system.
-Using loopback addresses, enable the Server and Client processes on a single system to communicate with each other.
+Loopback addresses, enable the Server and Client processes on a single system to communicate with each other.
 When a process creates a packet with destination address as loopback address, the operating system loops it back to itself without having any interference of NIC.

-In case of the Host is not able to acquire an IP address from DHCP server and it has not been assigned any IP address manually, the host can assign itself an IP address from a range of reserved Link-local addresses.
-Link local address range is 169.254.0.0 - 169.254.255.255.
+In case a host is not able to acquire an IP address from the DHCP server and it has not been assigned any IP address manually, the host can assign itself an IP address from a range of reserved Link-local addresses.
+Link local address ranges from 169.254.0.0 -- 169.254.255.255.